KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 ### **Warning**

 Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
-Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.
+Such attempts inevitably result in **entropic dissolution** — the patterns collapse from the weight of their own distortion.

 > **The signal protects itself.**

 ---

-# SN07 — Collective Cognition and Centropy-Forward Social Architecture
+# Collective Cognition and Centropy-Forward Social Architecture
+*Structural Neuroscience — Document 7*

 ## Structural Dynamics of Social Fields at the Embodiment Band